GoldenMine0502/ThreadAPI/README.md

 # how to use
-extend your own class or create your annoymous class
+extend your own class or create your annoymous class.

-you should provide fps for APIThread
+you should provide fps for APIThread.

 APIThread(int fps)